-Opinion | Kevin McCarthy’s cover-up for Trump may be hiding knowledge of possible crimes
+Opinion | Kevin McCarthy’s coverup for Trump may be hiding knowledge of possible crimes

 As is readily apparent, all of this information bears directly on President Trump’s state of mind during the January 6th attack as the violence was underway.

-The committee wants to question McCarthy about that conversation and other communications with Trump, his legal team, and others.
+The committee wants to question McCarthy about that conversation and other communications with Trump, his legal team and others.

 Behind this anodyne language about Trump’s “state of mind” lies something potentially very grave.
-The committee plainly wants to know if Trump hinted or even somehow indicated to McCarthy — or others — that his calling off of the rioters was in some way contingent on Republicans subverting or delaying the electoral count.
+The committee plainly wants to know if Trump hinted or even somehow indicated to McCarthy — or others — that his calling off the rioters was in some way contingent on Republicans subverting or delaying the electoral count.

 To be clear, such an occurrence would only be marginally different from what actually did reportedly happen.
 In Trump’s reported phone call with McCarthy, he clearly sided with the rioters and directly linked their violence to his goal of disrupting the congressional count of electors.